gloutch/calcul/README.md

 ### Log

-The release version doesn't output log, while the debug version has level `LOG_WARN` by default.
+The release version doesn't output log, but, the debug version has level `LOG_WARN` by default.

 The log level can be chosen by setting the variable `LOG_LEVEL`